QinlinChen/httpd/README.md

 * `queue`:
 A thread-safe queue.
 * `rio`:
-Robust rio that can handle signal interruption and half read/write.
+Robust IO that can handle signal interruption and half read/write.
 * `httpd`:
 Core module